adebankesobanke/HospitalDB/README.md

 # HospitalDB
 # 🏥 Hospital Database Project

 This SQL project simulates a basic hospital management system.
-It demonstrates essential relational database skills including schema design, data population, and querying for insights.
+It demonstrates essential relational database skills including schema design, data population, and querying for insights, and is split into two phases as follows:
+Phase 1: Schema design and core queries
+Phase 2: Advanced database design, ETL pipeline simulation, automation and optimization

 ## 📌 Project Objectives